 If your household is the ‘one cook at a time’ variety it’s all too easy to go for 42 inches of clearance.
 Before you settle on this though, just check your base cabinet / appliance door swings.
 24 inch (61cm) base cabinet door swings will clash with each other, and you’ll have even more of a clash with a dishwasher.
 So it might be worth changing the width of your cabinets and just thinking about door swings before you decide to have an aisle separation of 42 inches.

-3. Two rows of facing units with two cooks (all door swing combos fit)
+3. Kitchen dimensions for two rows of facing units with two cooks (all door swing combos fit)

 If you have two cooks at any one time in the kitchen you need 48 inches (122cm) of clearance between two runs of units.
 Now when they say two cooks in my mind this means two people in the kitchen at the same time.
 Someone might be cooking while someone else is chopping vegetables or making a snack.
 What I’m saying is that if it’s a family kitchen then 48 inches is probably the clearance you want.
 Plus there's no problem with clashing door swings.

 4. Kitchen dimensions for a run of units opposite a table